LamotrigineReturn to Lamotrigine overview

 If you have any thoughts of suicide, or of other ways of hurting yourself, go straight to a hospital with your medicine.
 This may be a side-effect, and you need urgent help.

-Lamotrigine can make some people think about hurting themselves or have suicidal thoughts.
+Whilst taking kamotrigine some people may think about hurting themselves or have suicidal thoughts.
 This can happen to anyone, including people who are under 25.

 These thoughts may happen or get worse in the first few weeks of taking the medicine.
 Always tell a friend or a family member if you feel this way.